DHTMLX/docs-todolist/docs/guides/stylization.md

 # Stylization

-You can stylize any part of the interface of DHTMLX To Do List to meet your project requirements.
-For this, the library provides a wide range of CSS variables.
-Note, that To Do List includes **two** types of CSS variables:
+Stylize any part of the DHTMLX To Do List interface to meet your project requirements.
+The library provides a wide range of CSS variables.
+The To Do List exposes **two** types of CSS variables:

-- variables related to To Do List style
+- variables related to the To Do List style
-- variables related to the WX library style (font, icons, checkboxes, etc)
+- variables related to the WX library style (font, icons, checkboxes, and other common elements)

 ## Default style

+The snippet below shows the default values of all CSS variables that affect the To Do List and the WX library.

 :::tip Note
-New versions of the To Do List can bring some changes for the variables and their names.
-So, please, do not forget to check the names after updating to the newest version and promptly modify them in your code to avoid problems with display of the component
+New versions of the To Do List can introduce changes to variable names.
+Check the names after each update and adjust your code to avoid display problems.
 :::

 ~~~html